philpw99/Spam-Call-Filter/README.md

 * Disconnect.
 The program will pickup the call, keep silence for 20 secends then hang up. <br>
 * Warning.
 The program will pick up the call, play a voice message and warn the caller do not call this number then hang up.
 The voice is provided by Microsoft Azure. <br>
 * It's Lenny.
 This feature is not yet working, so it's not in the first release.
 I am working on this for the next version. <br>
-* ...
-There will be more rules in the future.
-Give me time. <br>
+* Want more rules?
+Raise an issue and let me know. <br>

 ## Progress <br>
-The first release is out.
+The v1.01 release is out.
 Click on the "Release" on the right.